-When choosing USB drives or external hard drives, look at devices with built-in encryption.
-For instance, IronKey encrypted flash drives provide industry-standard encryption and they self-erase after ten unsuccessful password attempts.
+USB drives or external hard drives also require protection.
+When buying, look at devices with built-in encryption.
+For instance, IronKey encrypted flash drives provide industry-standard encryption and they self-erase after 10 unsuccessful password attempts.

 If you buy a laptop or USB drive without encryption already built in, you can use special encryption software to create encrypted volumes within a normal file system, or encrypt the whole device.

 At Hortica, we want to assist you in protecting your business by providing the information and resources you need to help prevent losses before they happen.
 Contact us and let’s have a conversation about protecting your critical data.